Honoring Czech Resistance Leader – Josef Robotka

 by Charles Novacek

 I received a message to meet Uncle at the open vegetable market – zelný trh.
 He wanted to see me.
 His instructions to me were to meet him at the pharmacy at one o’clock.
-A few bcjosefcroppeddays before our government had sent him to Russia as the military attaché representing the new Czechoslovakia.
+A few days before our government had sent him to Russia as the military attaché representing the new Czechoslovakia.
 I wondered what had happened.
 I had just finished my first year of law school, including all associated exams, and felt like celebrating, but this meeting clouded with secrecy made me apprehensive.
 For some time I knew Uncle was organizing new resistance against the Communists.
 That was the reason he had sent me to Zanzibar.
 It had taken me almost three weeks to make that trip.
 I hadn’t realized he would be involved in the resistance so soon.

 I knew that one o’clock was precisely the moment he would be passing by the pharmacy at the corner.
 From a distance at exactly one I watched him to see a sign, known just by us, telling me I should approach him.
 He kept on walking between two buildings around the corner into an alley, crossing his thumb with his forefinger, a sign for me to meet him at the crosswalk out of sight of the market.
 This meant he was being watched from the market place!
 I crossed around the old buildings, and when I was out of view of the open plaza I ran to the end of the walk where he had entered through a large wooden gate into a decrepit, dirt covered drive.
 By then I was at his side and went with him into a garden surrounded by an old stonewall.
 There we sat.
 After a short pause he told me what had just happened and what needed to be done.